Khalilabad, India: Demographics

 Khalilabad is a Nagar Palika Parishad city in the district of Sant Kabir Nagar, Uttar Pradesh.
 The Khalilabad city is divided into 25 wards for which elections are held every 5 years.
 The Khalilabad Nagar Palika Parishad has a population of 47,847 of which 25,154 are males while 22,693 are females as per a report released by Census India 2011.

-The population of Children with age 0-6 is 6274 which is 13.11 % of the total population of Khalilabad (NPP).
-In Khalilabad Nagar Palika Parishad, the female sex ratio is 902 against the state average of 912.
+The population of children aged 0-6 is 6274, which is 13.11% of the total population of Khalilabad (NPP).
+In Khalilabad Nagar Palika Parishad, the female sex ratio is 902, compared to the state average of 912.
 Moreover, the child sex ratio in Khalilabad is around 900 compared to the Uttar Pradesh state average of 902.
-The literacy rate of Khalilabad City is 82.06 % higher than the state average of 67.68 %.
-In Khalilabad, male literacy is around 88.68 % while the female literacy rate is 74.72 %.
+The literacy rate of Khalilabad City is 82.06%, which is higher than the state average of 67.68%.
+In Khalilabad, male literacy is around 88.68% while the female literacy rate is 74.72%.

 Khalilabad Nagar Palika Parishad has total administration of over 7,291 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Palika Parishad limits and impose taxes on properties coming under its jurisdiction.